commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/order/billing_address_same_as_shipping.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/order/billing_address_same_as_shipping.ts)_

-## `cl-triggers order:cancel ID`
+### `cl-triggers order:cancel ID`

 Send this attribute if you want to cancel a placed order.
-The order's authorization will be automatically voided.
+The order's authorization will be automatically voided..

 ```
 USAGE